MotifFinance/motif-node/README.md

 This configuration file should be updated with the appropriate values for your specific setup.
 Ensure that sensitive information such as passwords and private keys are securely managed.

 ### 3.5.
 Contract addresses
-The contract addresses for the deployed contracts are available on the [BitDSM repo.](https://github.com/BitDSM/BitDSM/blob/implement-v1-ecdsa/README.md#existing-holesky-testnet-deployment)
+The contract addresses for the deployed contracts are available on the [Motif repo.](https://github.com/MotifFinance/motif-node)

 ## 4. Eth Wallet Setup
 The System Uses the go-ethereum library's keystore save keys. if there is no keystore file in the directory (mentioned in config file) the system will generate a new key and save it in a newly created keystore located at the mentioned directory encrypted with the password mentioned in config file.

-If you have a Private key you want to use specifically, you can use the code snippet below to create a keystore before you run BitDSM Operator.
+If you have a Private key you want to use specifically, you can use the code snippet below to create a keystore before you run Motif Operator.

 ```go
 package main